Uncontained

 This then shifts over to a house that is also isolated.
 The boy and girl from the synopsis live here, Jack (Jack Nelson) and Brooke (Brooke Nelson).
 They are playing in the snow.
 Something of note here is that the boy is carrying around a large gun.
 We learn that it is a dart gun that he has loaded with tranquilizers.
 Both of them are also young.

 Their play gets interrupted by Donny (Brett Zimmerman).
 He drives a truck with a plow.
 Something has happened in this world and he is checking on the children, asking where their parents are.
 They don’t answer and Jack stands his ground.
 Donny comes back later with his wife, Melanie (Courtney Blythe Turk).
-The children’s parents still aren’t home so the adults are staying to watch over them.
+The children’s parents still aren’t home so the adults decide to stay to watch over them.
+There’s more to it, but that’s the reasoning they provide.

 That is where I’ll leave my recap and introduction to the characters.
 Where I want to start here is by saying this is an infected individual film.
-You could call it a zombie film, which would be the bigger overarching genre, but it falls in line with something like 28 Days Later.
+You could call the creatures zombies, which would be the bigger overarching genre, but it falls in line with something like 28 Days Later.
 There are these people who are infected and attack others.
 This does develop its own lore around it and that was something that I appreciated.
 I wouldn’t say the most original, but with how oversaturated these movies got, it is difficult at this point.

 Let’s then shift back over to the story.
 We do have good elements here.
 This doesn’t have the largest budget but they take advantage of doing a movie that is set during a lockdown.
 We learn through subtle lines that martial law is in place.
 They’re trying to protect people by having them stay inside.
 The house that the children are living in is high-tech and there’s an explanation as to why there.
 It has these large windows which make for good scenes at night.
 They do well with having it set well outside of town since that hides things.
 It makes it feel like the start of the apocalypse.